LawRato

 • Paternal aunt

-What are the Documents Required?
+What are the Documents Required for Child Custody in India?

-3. Divorce Decree or marriage certificate
+• Divorce Decree or marriage certificate of the parties

-4. Passport size photo of the child
+• Passport size photo of the child in question

-What is the duration of the process for Child Custody in India?
+What is the Duration of the Process for Child Custody in India?

-What are the different types of Child Custody?
+What are the Different Types of Child Custody?

 What is Child Custody as per Hindu Law?

-The custody of a Hindu child is governed by the Guardian and Wards Act, 1890 read with the Hindu Minority and Guardianship Act, 1956.
+The custody of a Hindu child is governed by the Guardian and Wards Act, 1890 read with the Hindu Minority and Guardianship Act, 1956 .
 This law is also applicable to Jains, Buddhists, and Sikhs as they are also included under the definition of Hindu.

 • As per Sec 6 of the Hindu Minority and Guardianship Act, 1956, a Hindu child below the age of 5 years shall be kept under the custody of the mother as at this age it is only the mother who can give proper emotional, moral as well as physical support to the child.

-• The custody of a boy or an unmarried girl below the age of 18 years and above the age of 5 years shall be given to the father of the child as he is considered to be the natural guardian and only after his death the custody shall be given to the mother.
+• The custody of a boy or an unmarried girl below the age of 18 years and above the age of 5 years may be given to the father of the child as he is considered to be the natural guardian and only after his death the custody shall be given to the mother.

-• In case the child is illegitimate then the custody shall be with the mother itself.
+• In case the child is illegitimate, then the custody shall be with the mother itself.

 • A third person can also be given custody of the child if the parents are not willing to take custody of the child or if the court thinks it is in the welfare of the child that he/she stays away from the parents.
-In this case, usually, the grandparents (paternal or maternal), will be preferred to get custody of that Hindu child if they are interested.
+In this case, usually, the grandparents (paternal or maternal), will be preferred to get custody of that Hindu child if they are capavle and interested.

 • If neither the parents nor any of the close relatives of the child are initiating to take custody of the child, then the court by itself shall find an appropriate person who could take custody of the child.